neondatabase/website/content/docs/import/migration-assistant.md

 - **Region** — Checks the hosting region of your source database.
 - **Supported extensions** — Identifies whether your extensions are supported by Neon.
 Unsupported extensions are listed, but you are not blocked from continuing the migration.
 Use your discretion.
 - **Compatible extensions** — Checks that your extension versions match Neon's current support.
 See [Supported Postgres extensions](/docs/extensions/pg-extensions) for a matrix of extensions to Postgres versions in Neon.
 - **Logical replication** — If logical replication is not enabled on your source database, you will see a warning message.
 You'll need to enable it if you intend to set up replication as part of the migration.
+Enabling logical replication in Postgres typically requires setting `wal_level=logical`.
+Check your provider's documentation for instructions.

 ## Step 2 — Create a Neon project